Home | Mission & Goals | Meeting Schedule | Search | Contact Us | Submit A Story | Links

 Wednesday, Cloudy and Cold

-I Charles Clifford Currens, 6th child of Elijah and Amelia Jean Currens (Nee Snider) was born in Taneytown Carroll County, Maryland on October 21st, 1843 being Wednesday, in the house owned by Captain Nicolas Snider and Deeded to my mother being the 2nd house built in Taneytown.
+I Charles Clifford Currens, 6th child of Elijah and Amelia Jean Currens (now Snider) was born in Taneytown Carroll County, Maryland on October 21st, 1843 being Wednesday, in the house owned by Captain Nicolas Snider and seeded to my mother being the 2nd house built in Taneytown.

-Asked William Diller in command of (Bridge Keeper) to pass me out the gate, He did so and had thirty seven cents paid of it to walk across the old covered wagon bridge.
+Asked William in command of (Bridge Keeper) to pass me out the gate, He did so and had thirty seven cents toll of it to walk across the old covered wagon bridge.

 Editors note: Charles not yet received his uniform, left the camp and was walking back home.
 Charles came in contact with William who was the tollman at a covered bridge.

-Intended to walk to York (28 miles).
-A brakeman persuaded me to stay and take a nights freight.
+A man with a broken arm persuaded me to stay and take a nights rest.
 I did so, landed in York at 1 P.M.
 Went to Motter’s Hotel and could not get a bed, slept on a table until 4 A.M.
 Started for Taneytown 34 miles and walked nine miles bought a pack of crackers on the road between Littlestown and Hanover.

-I met Thomas Reindollar walking to Hanover.
-He had a telegraph for me to come home that my brother had died (Thomson Currens).
+I met Thomas Reindholt walking to Hanover.
+He had a telegraph for me to come home that my brother had died (Thomas Currens).
 He went on to Hanover.
 I went to Littlestown until he returned.
 This was the eve of Saturday morning.
-Brother was buried the next week.
-I went back to my trade to one Thadeus Blocker, he had bought out William Yount.
+Brother was burned the next week.
+I went back to my trade to one Thadeus Blocker.
 I remained there with him until August 12th, 1862.
 I walked to Taneytown, stayed all night.
-13th 4 a.m. left old Taneytown door of home to the call of our father Abraham for 300,000 more men.
+13th 4 a.m. left old Taneytown door of home to the call of duty for 300,000 men.

 Walk to Frederick missed train.
 Walk to Junction 3 miles.
-Stayed there with Captain Echs company until 9 p.m.
-Had paid for car fare one dollar to Harper’s Ferry.
+Stayed there with Captain Echs company until 9 p.m. had to take car fare one dollar Harper’s Ferry.
 Remained standing in bay window of an old store to keep warm.
 At eight o’clock I received a pass to Cole’s command.
-This was the 14th day of August 1862 being Thursday.
+This was the 15th day of August 1862 being Thursday.
 Fair and warm.
 For duty I went on picket the river Potomac 6 miles stood all night.
 Left the other two sleep.
 Bud (Elias) O. Reck and I Isaac Richards both of Company C. On Sunday morning started for Smithfield Virginia.
 Our pickets had been captured Saturday by the rebels who had destroyed the railroad train and robbed the passengers of all on the Winchester rail road.
 It was in a meadow close by a farmhouse.
-Our command took possession, ate all of the dinner they had.
+Our command to a possession, ate all of the dinner they had.
 I did not take any.
 We then went to the next outpost of pickets at a railroad station.
 We fired on them, they proved to be our own men.

 Then commenced the march northward out of Rebel army.
 Impossible to remember all the marches and countermarches until the second day of September 1862.
 Our command was ordered to Leesburg Virginia.
-They went into town then started home about 1 mile north of town.
+He went into town then started home about 1 mi. north of town.
 They were surrounded by the advance of the Rebel army.
-I was not permitted to go with them, and no clothes but what I left home in.
+I was not permitted to go with them, and no close but what I left home in.

 After the battle of Antietam, the Reb General Stuart made a raid into Maryland crossing the river at Williamsport.
 Northward going to Emmitsburg, Woodsboro, Liberty, New Market, and to Hyattstown.
 Then to the Potomac and crossed.
 We expected them into Frederick, Saturday night.
-The streets were blocked.
 I stood picket on the pike, north end of Frederick on Pike.

 On Sunday morning, Colonel Vernon formed a squad and started to find the rebs.
 We went on the Hyattestown Road.
 When nearing Hyattestown, to our left we saw, the stragglers of Stuart's cavalry coming.
 We blocked the lane compelled them to surrender.
 There were seven of them.
 Among them a Dane from Emmitsburg.
 Oliver A. Horner knew him.
 This was on Sunday October 10th, 1862.

 Moved camp to Harper's Ferry, West Virginia.
 Bolivar Heights was orderly for General James R. Kenley of 3rd Maryland Infantry.
-During part of the winter of 1863.The balance of the time was on scouting duty and picketing duty until camp was moved to Kearneysville, Virginia, eight miles east of Martinsburg on the B&O Railroad.
+Forming past the winter of 1863.The balance of the time was on scouting duty and picketing duty until camp was moved to Kearneysville, Virginia, eight miles east of Martinsburg on the B&O Railroad.
 Remained there until the rebs caused us to leave for Harper's Ferry about June 28th.
 Burnt tents and foraged.

 Next we were ordered to Knoxville, Maryland.
-We scouted and picket duty until ordered to Gettysburg, Pa.
+We scouted and picked duty until ordered to Gettysburg, Pa.
 July 2nd, 1863.
 The cavalry taking the lead, I was in the advanced guard.
 We searched Frederick City at dark at the north end of Main Street, where we were halted.
-The order being countermanded (We would have reached Gettysburg, by daylight July 4th, 1863.)
+The order being countered marched.
+(We would have reached Gettysburg, by daylight July 4th, 1863.)

 George Gelwicks, Henry Smelcer, (Sponceller?) and myself was detailed to go to Union Bridge as body guard to one Jonathan P. Creager.
-Called Colonel Creagar who was ordered to recruit colored men for the U.S. Army.
+Called Colonel Cregar who was ordered to recruit colored men for the U.S. Army.
 Bordered at hotel, the only one at town then.
-Kept by William Englas, long beard.
+Kept by William Engles, long beard.
 Shipped a carload to Baltimore, the first that was sent from Carroll County.

 Note: No further recordings of this transcript.